srimathy-kumar/Intern_project2/README.md

 ---

 <p align="center"> In my project, I had implemented the cloning concept in which I had used facebook cloning in name of "Friendzee" using NextJs, NextAuth, Rest API, React Hook, SpringBoot and MySQL.
 Facebook cloning is a scam in which attacker copies the profile picture of an authorized user, creates a new account using the person's name and send friend requests to people on the user's list.
-TailWindCSS is used for css styling which has in-built functionalities.Main Purpose of this project is to give facility to create community and convey the world closer together.
-My project helps to interact with friends by sharing images, videos and Activity/Feelings in Post.
+TailWindCSS is used for css styling which has in-built functionalities.
+Main Purpose of this project is to give facility to create community and convey the world closer together.
+My project helps to interact with friends by sharing images, videos and Activity/Feelings, Likes, Share and Comments in Post.
     <br>
 </p>